-- Before joining Dorsey, Drew was a litigation associate at a mid-sized law firm Minnesota, where he focused his practice in the areas of employment litigation, sports-related lawsuits, and civil rights actions.
-Before that, Drew was assistant counsel at a broker/dealer and registered investment adviser in Minnesota, and he also has experience as a criminal defense attorney.
-Some of Drew’s representative litigation occurred at firms before Dorsey.
+- Before joining Dorsey, Drew was a litigation associate at another law firm, where he handled employment litigation, sports-related lawsuits, civil rights matters, and commercial litigation.
+Before that, Drew was assistant counsel at a broker/dealer and registered investment adviser, and he also has experience as a criminal defense attorney.
+Drew’s representative litigation described above includes results from before he joined Dorsey.

 News & Resources